Tsang Tak-sing: 1967 riot participant

 Tsang is a leftist who participated in the Hong Kong 1967 Leftist Riots, when he was an Upper Form Six science student at St Paul's College.

-An elite student in a prestigious school, Tsang had no ties with the leftist camp, but he was disgusted by the colonial government's oppression and viewed current society as decadent.
+An elite student in a prestigious school, Tsang had no ties with the leftist camp, but he was disgusted by what he considered the colonial government's oppression and viewed current society as decadent.
 He also branded the instruction at his school as simplistic, with many teachers not meeting the English level required for teaching.
 He drew up plans with a few classmates to support the leftist movement, and they distributed 375 leaflets in classrooms during lunchtime.
 However, Tsang, a school prefect at that time, was the only participant identified.

 Arrest

 He was arrested on 28 September 1967 after distributing anti-government and Communism promotion leaflets, which condemned "the education system aiming at enslavement", "The Colonial Government prohibits us from becoming patriotic, by quelling with fascist forces", around the entrance of his school.
 He was reported by the schoolmaster R. G. Wells, arrested, tried and convicted on 9 October for two years for distributing inflammatory leaflets that promoted public order crime, thus depriving him of his chance of a university education due to his past criminal record.
 Tsang denied the charge and told the court that what he said in the leaflets was true and did not constitute sedition.

 Tsang was interviewed by Andrew Li Kwok-nang while serving his term.
 Li was a student at Cambridge University, working as a summer intern at a magazine while doing a project on the worldwide student movements.
 Li was deeply impressed by Tsang, describing him as having "exceptional intellectual qualities" and remarking that he arrived at his conclusions through independent analysis, unlike most Hong Kong students.